jonasoesch/p9/paper.md

 ### Anatomy of a transition

 Together with the `director` (see >>Directing all of them), this is our main contribution in terms of software architecture.
 Because we have identified character and attribute changes as the main concern for transitions, the DSL focuses on them.
-Characters as well as axes (which represent attributes), can be mapped between two charts which will create a third chart that interpolates between them.
+Characters as well as axes (which represent attributes), can be mapped between two charts which will create a third chart (transition chart) that interpolates between them.

 ![code-transition](img/code-transition.pdf)